Erb’s Palsy vs. Klumpke’s Palsy: Treatment, Doctors

 Dr. Kimberly Adams, MD:

-A pediatric orthopedic surgeon at Shriners Hospitals for Children, Dr. Adams specializes in the treatment of pediatric orthopedic conditions, including Klumpke’s Palsy.
+Dr. Adams is a pediatric orthopedic surgeon at Shriners Hospitals for Children, specializing in the treatment of various pediatric orthopedic conditions, including nerve injuries in the arm.

 Dr. Brian Patel, MD:

-A pediatric neurologist at Children’s Hospital of Philadelphia, Dr. Patel has extensive experience in managing children with Klumpke’s Palsy.
+Dr. Patel is a pediatric neurologist at Children’s Hospital of Philadelphia, with extensive experience in managing children with nerve-related arm conditions.

 Dr. Laura Torres, MD:

-As a pediatric rehabilitation specialist at Texas Children’s Hospital, Dr. Torres is dedicated to helping children with Klumpke’s Palsy achieve their full potential through rehabilitation.
+Dr. Torres is a pediatric rehabilitation specialist at Texas Children’s Hospital, committed to helping children with nerve injuries in the arm reach their full potential through rehabilitation.

 StateHospitalDr.